abilandz/PH8124/Lecture_6/Lecture_6.md

 ```bash
 ls | grep "^ce" | grep ".dat$"
 ```
-The **ls** command will print first the list of all files in the current directory, and pipe that list to **grep** for further filtering.
+The **ls** command will print the list of all files in the current directory, and pipe that list to **grep** for further filtering.
 Then **grep** filters out the lines in the output of **ls** which begin (the anchor '^') with the pattern 'ce'.
-That results is then filter further by chaining another pipe.
-In the 2nd **grep** we have used the anchor '$' since we are interested in the ending.
+That results is then filtered further by chaining another pipe.
+In the 2nd **grep** we have used the anchor '$' since we are interested in the ending '.dat'.
 The final output is:

 ```bash
 ce0.dat